Simarbir2112006/shieldcheck/README.md

 Two explicit floor rules override the weighted score when local detection layers strongly agree:

 **Floor 1 — Heuristics + LLM agreement:**
-If `heuristics_score > 0.85` AND `llm_score > 0.70`, the score is floored at 70 ("suspicious") regardless of VT/SB data.
+If `heuristics_score > 0.85` AND `llm_score > 0.70`, the score is floored at 70 regardless of VT/SB data.
 Both independent local layers agree this is high risk.
 A `detection_note` is added to the response: *"Flagged by local ML and LLM analysis.
 Threat intel has no data yet (possibly a new campaign)."*

 **Floor 2 — Strong LLM signal on email:**
-If email text is provided AND `llm_score > 0.85`, the score is floored at 40 ("suspicious") regardless of URL reputation.
-When a user hands you an email for analysis and the LLM is highly confident it's phishing, a clean URL reputation is not sufficient to call it safe.
+If email text is provided AND `llm_score > 0.85`, the score is floored at 40 regardless of URL reputation.
+When a user hands you an email for analysis and the LLM is highly confident it is phishing, a clean URL reputation is not sufficient to call it safe.

 **The tradeoff:** Both floors deliberately bias toward false positives over false negatives.
-For small businesses, a missed phishing attack (credential theft, financial fraud) is far more costly than a false alarm on a legitimate email.
-Alert fatigue is a secondary concern here.
+For small businesses, a missed phishing attack is far more costly than a false alarm on a legitimate email.

 ### 3. Email-aware weight rebalancing